-The crossing between Ranong (Thailand, Ranong Province) and Kawthaung (Myanmar, Tanintharyi Region) offers options for further travel in Myanmar – both cruises in the Myeik Archipelago (go to swimming, scuba diving and white water rafting for more information) and public boats on to Myeik and further north (go to Kawthaung for more information).
-Overland travel is possible but extremely slow.
+The crossing between Ranong (Thailand, Ranong Province) and Kawthaung (Myanmar, Tanintharyi Region) offers options for further travel in Myanmar – both cruises in the Myeik Archipelago and public boats on to Myeik and Dawei.
+Overland travel may be possible, but is extremely slow.

 Sangkhla Buri/Payathonzu – the Three Pagodas Pass

 Currently the crossing at Sangkhla Buri (Thailand, Kanchanaburi Province) and Payathonzu (Myanmar, Kayin State) is not open to foreigners.
 Even when it has been, it has only been on the Thai side, with foreigners not allowed to travel further into Myanmar.

 Getting the permit to cross from Myanmar to China can be difficult, but from China to Myanmar is usually straightforward – although you will need to apply at least one month in advance of your travel date.
 The Myanmar consulate in Kunming may tell you that the border is officially shut, but this, in fact, will probably not be the case.

 The Muse/Ruili border point is expected to fully open to foreigners (with no need for a permit) sometime in 2014.

 Yangon, Mandalay and Kunming all have embassies or consulates where you can apply for the relevant visa (Myanmar or Chinese).
 For details, go to embassies and other useful information.